vdclab/vdclab-wiki/recommended-workflows/fundamental-definitions.md

 # Fundamental Definitions
 ### Homology and Orthology in Sequence Analysis
+***Why compare DNA/protein sequences?***
+The relationship between structure and function is a principle we can observe across biological systems, structures, and mechanisms (e.g., evolutionary theory). ***Therefore, similarities between structures may also imply similarities between functions***.
+If determining function is our ultimate goal in bioinformatics (as it often is), comparing sequence identities and other sequence-level characteristics can be a good place to start.

-Methods implemented in bioinformatics are often dependent upon ***similarity-based comparisons of biomolecular sequences***.
+***Sequence Similarity (Identity) and Homology*** Methods implemented in bioinformatics are often dependent upon ***similarity-based comparisons of biomolecular sequences***.
 Before one can proceed to structure or function, characteristics of the sequence must first be analyzed.

 High sequence similarity is used ***to infer homology*** (i.e., that the given sequences share a common ancestral sequence).